manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-administer-users-security/manage-db-users-accounts/manage-db-users-accounts.md

     ![Target menu](./../manage-db-roles/images/pdb-roles-01-db-menu.png " ")

 	The Databases page displays all database systems added to Oracle Enterprise Manager as managed targets.
-The values may differ depending on the system you are using.

 1. Click the expand/collapse triangle next to the database instance name, for example *orcl.us.oracle.com*, and then expand Pluggable Databases.
 The list displays all PDBs under the selected container.
 	The values may differ depending on the system you are using.